oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 # Using the Automation Toolkit via Jenkins

-A beginner understanding of Jenkins is required to use this.
-Jenkins integraton iwith the toolkit s provided to jump start your journey with CI/CD for IaC.
+Jenkins integraton with the toolkit is provided to jump start your journey with CI/CD for IaC in OCI.
+A beginner level of understanding of Jenkins is required.

 ## **Pre-reqs for Jenkins Configuration**
-* Validation of createTenancyConfig.py output:
+* The configurations are done when you execute createTenancyConfig.py.
+Please validate them:
   - jenkins.properties file should have been created under /cd3user/tenancies/jenkins_home  as per input parameters in tenancyConfig.properties<br>
   - An Object Storage bucket should have been created in OCI in the specified compartment to manage tfstate remotely. <br>
   - Customer Secret Key should have been configured for the user for S3 credentials of the bucket. <br>